ECE 50024: Class Policy

 This course is not a required course.
 So we assume that you are taking it because you really want to learn something.
 We respect you as adults, and we expect you behave as adults.
 Therefore, we ask you to be honest and ethical in the course.
 In that respect, any action that might give a student unfair advantage on homework or exams will be considered dishonest.
 Examples include, but are not limited to:

-• Communicating with others during the online quizes;
+• Communicating with others during tests;

-• Record and distribute the quiz materials;
+• Record and distribute the test materials;

 • Requesting a re-grade of work that has been altered;